 After months of talking with economic-growth professionals, going back and forth to the drawing board and writing enough lines of computer code to reach Mars (okay, maybe just the moon), we launched YE in 2007.

 The website draws its raw data from Dun & Bradstreet databases and the National Establishment Time-Series (NETS), a longitudinal data source from Walls & Associates.
 This longitudinal data enables YE to track business performance not just at a static moment in time, but over a period of years.

-In 2013 we gave YE a major redesign, including more recent data and 13 indicators that make it easier to slice and dice data.
+Today YE includes more recent data and 13 indicators that make it easier to slice and dice data.
 The default indicator (ALL) shows the impact of all establishments for a specified geographic region and time period.
 Five indicators dive deeper and look at the performance of different types of companies: Resident, Nonresident, Noncommercial, External Market and Local Market establishments.
 Seven other indicators zoom in on various kinds of establishment activity: New Startups, Expansion Startups, Closings, Expansions, Contractions, Move In and Move Out.

 Each indicator is subdivided into five employment stages that reflect different operational and management issues companies face as they grow larger: Self-employed (1 employee); Stage 1 (2 to 9 employees); Stage 2 (10 to 99 employees); Stage 3 (100 to 499 employees); and Stage 4 (500 or more employees).

 - Bar graphs that break down establishment, job and sales information according to the five employment stages.

 - A details page that shows the actual numbers behind all percentages for whatever indicator, region and time period you’re looking at.

 - A rankings page that compares your selected geographic region and time period to other states, MSAs or counties.